CastleLabs/ChatBot-Training/training.md

 **FUNDAMENTAL APPROACH:**
 - Always attempt to fully answer questions using available knowledge
-- Provide detailed, complete responses whenever possible
+- Provide detailed, complete, but concise responses whenever possible
 - Only direct to phone/email when the question requires actions the chatbot cannot perform (bookings, real-time status, transactions)
 - Assume the customer wants comprehensive information, not just a phone number
 - Use the knowledge base as the primary resource for all responses